Description

 Risk and Exploitability

-No CVSS score or EPSS metric is available for this vulnerability, and it is not listed in CISA’s KEV catalog.
+The CVSS score for this vulnerability is 5.5, indicating a medium severity, while the EPSS score is less than 1%, implying a low probability of exploitation in practice.
+No KEV listing is available for this vulnerability.
 The attack likely requires control of the VirtIO backend or the ability to inject crafted packets into the Bluetooth device queue.
 If such an interface can be reached by an attacker—such as a guest VM or an untrusted host device—the opportunity exists to trigger the out‑of‑bounds read by transmitting an undersized packet.
 Because the kernel logs the error via a ratelimited mechanism, repeated exploitation could still degrade system availability through excessive logging or subtle memory corruption.

 Remediation